Manuscript PreparationMANUSCRIPT TYPES

 All manuscripts are considered for publication with the clear understanding that their contents have not been previously published; abstracts and papers presented at scientific meetings and published as part of the proceedings are excepted, but copies must accompany the manuscript submission.
 Failure to submit all related abstracts and manuscripts will be cause for rejection, even if the failure is discovered after an acceptance letter is mailed.
 If there is any doubt about whether a manuscript qualifies as related, it is best to submit it.

 The Journal strongly discourages authors from the practice of fragmented reporting of aspects of a single investigation.
-Authors submitting a paper that is but one of a number of existing or planned manuscripts related to a single study must include a statement in the cover letter that (a) so identifies the paper and (b) justifies the use of the fragmented approach.
+Authors submitting a paper that is but one of a number of existing or planned manuscripts related to a single study must include a statement submitted with the manuscript that (a) so identifies the paper and (b) justifies the use of the fragmented approach.
 Authors must describe in the cover letter the scope of each planned related paper.
 The submitted paper itself must clearly explain and justify the fragmented approach and reveal the full extent of the investigation.

-If an author has been sanctioned by the Office of Research Integrity of the U.S. Public Health Service, the manuscript will be returned unless the cover letter affirms that the research described is unrelated to the matter for which the author was sanctioned.
+If an author has been sanctioned by the Office of Research Integrity of the U.S. Public Health Service, the manuscript will be returned unless the author affirms that the research described is unrelated to the matter for which the author was sanctioned.

 AUTHOR SELF ARCHIVING AND PUBLIC ACCESS